abumq/craftx/README.md

 # Introduction

-Craftx is a javascript utility for promises.
-It provides two basic functionalities:
+Craftx is a powerful javaScript library that let you craft or call asynchronous functions with single await at the end.
+This library comes with two built-in functionalities that covers all the basis:

 1. When you create a JSON, you are guaranteed to have all the fields resolved instead of pending promises.
-2. When you read a function parameter, you are guaranteed to have all the parameters resolved instead of pending promises.
+2. When you access function parameter, you are guaranteed to have all the parameters resolved instead of pending promises.

 ## 1. JSON